stechstudio/laravel-metrics/README.md

 ## Sending an individual metric

-You can imperatively send a metric by using the facade like this:
+You can create metric by using the facade like this:

 ```php
 Metrics::create('order_placed')